codefresh-io/docs.codefresh.io/_docs/integrations/gcloud-builder.md

 Google Cloud builder is an online service that allows you to build Docker images using the Google infrastructure and also push them to the Google Cloud registry.

-You can also use Cloud builder in a Codefresh pipeline in place of the [normal build step]({{site.baseurl}}/docs/pipelines/steps/build/).
+You can also use Cloud builder in a Codefresh pipeline in place of the  standard [build step]({{site.baseurl}}/docs/pipelines/steps/build/).
 This way you can take advantage of the Cloud builder in your Codefresh pipelines, but still push to other registries that are connected to Codefresh (and not just GCR).

 ## Prerequisites